 The whole point of HelloTrail is to give you the right amount of information so you can spend more time outdoors and less inside.

 Here is what you should be looking to bring on your day hike, along with links to some of the reviews we have done for you to help narrow down the best hiking gear.

 Navigation: A map and a compass are tried and true tools of the trade.

-While modern GPS devices for hiking are useful and appealing, always bring a map and a compass as a back up.
+While modern hiking GPS devices are helpful, always bring a map and a compass as a backup.

 Consider carrying a protective case for your map in case of inclement weather.

 Hydration: Not bringing enough water on a hike is one of the most common mistakes.

 When you’re hiking, your body is in a constant state of motion, and water is necessary to fuel your muscles and organs.

 Not consuming enough water also makes you susceptible to altitude sickness, dehydration, and even hypothermia.